-33. Engine Compression Brake Switch (optional)
+32. Engine Compression Brake Switch (optional)

 Used only with converters with "lock-up" option.
 This switch actuates an engine brake mechanism to help slow the vehicle.
-Before the brake will engage, engine compression brake/ lock-up clutch pressure must reach 150 psi.
+Before the brake will engage, engine compression brake/ lock-up clutch pressure must reach 150 psi and the converter "lock-up" switch must be ON.
 It will remain engaged until engine speed drops below 800 rpm or engine speed is increased.

-NOTE:Maximum deceleration is achieved when both the converter "lock-up" and engine compression brake are applied simultaneously.
+NOTE: Maximum deceleration is achieved when both the converter "lock-up" and engine compression brake are applied simultaneously.